evazhang612/sokt-landing/_pages/workwithme.md

 I am part of a team trying out a new way of thinking about social networks, particularly around moderation, security, and ads.
 Our first iteration of this experiment will start with web3 profiles.

 If you are interested in helping, send an email to hello [at] evazhang.com with the subject [ProfilePlug - Your Name].
-If you want to stand out send it with a 1-liner on the weirdest thing about you.
+Bonus if you send a 1-liner on the weirdest thing about you :)

 <details>
 <summary>Software (Several Projects)</summary>